Bachelor of Music (Jazz and Improvisation) creative application requirements

-You will be required to submit more than one audition if you apply for multiple majors or instruments.
-Please check the requirements for each major as they may differ.
+You will be required to submit more than one audition/folio if you apply for multiple majors or instruments.
+Please check the requirements for each major as they do differ.

 AMEB examinations are not a prerequisite for entry to the Bachelor of Music, but multi-year attainment in the AMEB system of repertoire, technical work (scales, arpeggios, etc.), and theory provides strong preparation for our program.